-First, the retailer itself needs to clearly understand how they compare to the competition.
-That means looking at hard data to see an accurate comparison of prices, delivery policies and assortment.
-Then, the retailer can decide if it will match the prices of online retailers on a year-round basis.
+First, retailers need to clearly understand how they compare to the competition.
+That means looking at hard data to accurately compare prices, delivery policies and assortment.
+Then, decide to either match the online retailer prices on a year-round basis or not.

-Second, retailers need to make it easy for customers to comparison shop as well.
+Second, make it easy for customers to comparison shop as well.
 It may make you quiver, but it works.
-Consumers have a knack for finding deals – so they will appreciate it if you make it easy for them to do so.
-If you will price match or you have the best deal you can give your shoppers confidence that they are getting the best price and make them feel good about their purchase.
+Consumers have a knack for finding deals.
+So they will appreciate it if you make it easy for them to compare.
+If you will price match or you have the best deal, your shoppers will be confident that they are getting the best price, Which makes them feel good about their purchase.

 Third, build a process and a system for making price comparisons a part of your standard operations.
 Tools and services exist that can scour pricing data on Key Value Items and other critical products to make sure you are aware of price changes in the market as they happen.